Six-Year MD Track (MD Track 6)

 * At Northumbria we are strongly committed to protecting the privacy of personal data.
 To view the University’s Privacy Notice please click here

-This established Programme prepares students for Year One entry to several Northumbria University bachelor’s degree Programmes.
+This established Track prepares students for Year One entry to several Northumbria University bachelor’s degree Programmes.
+Students have the opportunity to gain hands-on experience by participating in two modules exclusive to SGU students; Chemistry for Medicine and Introduction to Clinical Communication and Practice (starting in September 2024).
 After successfully completing your Foundation Year and meeting the necessary progression requirements, you will join the Five-Year MD Track (MD Track 5).

-The SGU and Northumbria University MD Programme and Tracks have been designed to develop your knowledge, clinical skills, and research interests.
-You can experience various healthcare systems, enabling you to practise medicine across all specialities with a global perspective.
-The Programme and Tracks offered in Newcastle are equivalent to those delivered in Grenada.
+The SGU and Northumbria University MD Program and Tracks have been designed to develop your knowledge, clinical skills, and research interests.
+You can experience various healthcare systems, enabling you to practice medicine across all specialities with a global perspective.
+The Program and Tracks offered in Newcastle are equivalent to those delivered in Grenada.

-The MD Programme at SGU opens doors for a medical career internationally, having been accredited and approved by many external regulatory and accrediting bodies.
-The accreditation standards used to accredit the SGU’s MD Programme and Tracks have been deemed comparable to those used by the Liaison Committee on Medical Education.
+The SGU MD Program opens doors for an international medical career, having been accredited and approved by many external regulatory and accrediting bodies.
+The accreditation standards used to accredit the SGU’s MD Program and Tracks have been deemed comparable to those used by the Liaison Committee on Medical Education.
 This organisation accredits US and Canadian medical schools.

 If you are ready to submit your application, please visit the SGU website.